 And remember if you live in a cold climate, that will put the kybosh on growing all year round.
-So you may need to be planning a vegetable garden that is larger than normal and then make preserves.
+So you may need a veggie patch that is larger than normal and then make preserves.

 One of the best vegetable gardening planning tips you should follow is to take into account your climate.
 Whether it's so hot your trowel melts, or so cold that you stub your toe on a clod of earth, climate can roughly be broken down into three basic categories... cold, temperate and tropical/sub-tropical.

 Obviously there are many shades of climate in these categories and only you can determine exactly what fits into the mix depending on where you live.
-Here's our useful sowing guides for specific information on what vegetables will do well in your area, which is a great help when deciding on your vegetable garden plans.
+Here are our useful sowing guide charts for specific information on what vegetables will do well in your area, which is a great help when plotting your plans.

 Once you've decided what to grow and where in your vegetable garden layout, here's a host of links to information on this website to help you further: